 If are interested in purchasing a rental property, or have any other questions about renting out your property, we are happy to help!
 Send us a message, or give us a call today!

 Greg Kurzner, is CEO of Resideum, Atlanta’s Professional Homebuyer company.
 Greg has been a force in Atlanta real estate for over 30 years.
 He has been involved in the sale of over 1 Billion in real estate transactions in his career and consistently ranks #1 in sales by units by Atlanta Realtor Association.
+Today, we buy houses in any condition, repair them and sell them to new homeowners.
 In addition to Greg being a licensed real estate broker, he is also a licensed general contractor and a nationally-recognized expert in investment real estate.